 Video shot by Inga Lam and edited by George Ko.
 Music by Aileen Gozali.

 GR: Nice to see you again!
 So say something about Watts.
 Why Watts?

-GR: So how does it go from being let's say an ally to like the neighborhood; to actually being part owner or owning something here.
-And being Asian American versus not being African-American.
-How do you kind of balance all that the right way?
+GR: So how do you go from being an ally to the neighborhood; to actually being part owner or owning something here; from being Asian American versus not being African-American?
+How do you balance all that the right way?

-GR: I'm smiling because this is what a correct small business is.
+GR: I'm smiling because this is what a good small business is.
 It’s like Small Business 101.
-Because does McDonald's do that when they open in a neighborhood or Jack-in-the-box or 7-11?
+Because does McDonald's or Jack-in-the-Box or 7-11 do that when they open in a neighborhood?
 They're just trying to make money.

 RC: And the economics of what you're bringing up goes even deeper and more corrosive than just that.
-Because not only are a lot of these fast food companies coming in and just coming in, buying real estate and then exploiting the community, but they're not hiring from the community either right.
-So they're hiring from a fifteen-mile radius outside the community.
-They're not hiring community, so they’re not giving money back to the community.
+Because not only are a lot of these fast food companies coming in, buying real estate and then exploiting the community, but they're not hiring from the community either.
+They're hiring from a fifteen-mile radius outside the community, so they’re not giving money back to the community.
 But then on top of that they're also poisoning the community.

-GR: The poisoning part kind of blows me away because that's kind of my theory and I've heard it from other people.
-It’s unhealthy food.
-Cheap, but really unhealthy is making everybody kind of unhealthy, but therefore they're not like angry anymore.
+GR: The poisoning part kind of blows me away because it’s such unhealthy food.
+Cheap, but therefore they're not angry anymore.

 RC: Sedation.
 Control through sedation.
 You’re are a smart guy.
 You've been around for a long time in doing subversive cultural things in this world.
 I don't know if people are smart enough to completely orchestrate this mind control.
 I've met a lot of these executives.
 I'm like, these fuckers aren't that smart enough to pull it off.